SBNSoftware/SBNSoftware.github.io/sbn_online_wiki/Running_DAQ_SBND_PDS.md

 <img width="847" alt="Captura de pantalla 2023-03-23 a las 15 56 53" src="https://user-images.githubusercontent.com/66068208/227358526-c5c34dd2-b642-4fe4-8e37-c0b16f382e04.png">

 - We can trigger the V1730s with both NIM and TTL signals.
 This is control by this [fhicl parameter](https://github.com/SBNSoftware/sbndaq/blob/develop/sbn-nd/DAQInterface/configs/standard/pmt_standard.fcl#L97).
   - All TRG IN, TRG OUT and S IN channels need to receive the same leevel signal.
 PTB uses TTL; so we need TTL signal fro triggering.
-- V1730 Trigger signal: TTL signal (set to 3.3V)
-- Inout V1730 channels: better use NIM signals
-- Quad fanin-fanout: linear analagos, can use both
-- 429A Logic fan-in/out: only NIM signal
-- Pulse width reducer: only NIM

 ### Specifications for the LeCroy logic boards currently installed in the NIM crate:
 - Fast logic module: https://prep.fnal.gov/catalog/hardware_info/lecroy/nim/429a.html